Skip to main content

 Learning Objectives

-• Understand Shakespeare's metaphor of life as a stage
+• Understand the extended metaphor of the world as a stage

-• Identify and analyze the seven stages of human life described in the poem
+• Identify the seven stages of human life

 Frequently Asked Questions